 Texas Hemp Rules Shift: What Retailers Need to Know After March 31

 The state is tightening the chain of custody, and this time the burden lands squarely on retailers.
 Under the new framework, shops can no longer rely on supplier assurances—compliance has to be proven, documented, and immediately accessible.
-Oversight is expanding as well, with the Texas Alcoholic Beverage Commission stepping into enforcement for certain product categories.
+Oversight is expanding as well, with the TABC stepping into enforcement for certain product categories.

 Documentation Is No Longer Optional

-Retailers must now maintain on-site records proving that every product was produced in compliance with federal standards, including USDA alignment.
+Retailers must now maintain on-site records proving that every product was produced in compliance.
 These records must be available immediately upon request—no delays, no “let me call my supplier.”

 The rule forces a shift: retailers are now part of the compliance chain, not just the endpoint.
-If a supplier cuts corners, the liability doesn’t stop upstream—it lands on the shelf.
+If a supplier cuts corners, the liability lands on stores.
 Records, including test results, must be retained for a minimum of three years, even if the product has long been sold.

 Testing Accountability Moves Downstream